Proverbs 4:23 – “Above all else, guard your heart, for everything you do flows from it.

 As you discuss the future, you clearly delineate what your expectations are, what limits you will set, what the conditions will be, or what the consequences (good or bad) of various actions will be.
 As the proverb says, “A righteous man is cautious in friendship” (see Proverbs 12:26).
 Differentiating between forgiveness and trust does a number of things:

 First, you prevent the other person from being able to say that not opening up again means you are “holding it against me.”

 Second, you draw a clear line from the past to the possibility of a good future with a new beginning point of today, with a new plan and new expectations.
 If you have had flimsy boundaries in the past, you are sending a clear message that you are going to do things differently in the future.

 Third, you give the relationship a new opportunity to go forward.
 You can make a new plan, with the other person potentially feeling cleansed and feeling as though the past will not be used to shame or hurt him.
 As a forgiven person, he can become an enthusiastic partner in the future of the relationship instead of a guilty convict trying to work his way out of relational purgatory.
 And you can feel free, not burdened by bitterness and punitive feelings, while at the same time being wise about the future.

-This devotional is drawn from Boundaries for Leaders, by Dr. John Townsend.
+This devotional is drawn from Boundaries in Dating, by John Townsend and Henry Cloud.